ayodele-ademeso/ayodele-ademeso/README.md

 ### Hi there 👋, I am Ayodele!

-Currently learning cloud/DevOps concepts and looking for entry level opportunities in similar roles
+Currently learning Cloud/DevOps concepts and looking for entry level opportunities in similar roles

 Documenting my learnings both on Github and [Hashnode](https://ayodelespencer.hashnode.dev) :closed_book:

+### Skills

+My current skills include the folowing;

+- Linux
+- Bash scripting
+- Python
+- Web server administration (Nginx and Apache)
+- Databases (MySQL and Postgres)

 <!--
 **ayodele-ademeso/ayodele-ademeso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.